WebberZone/better-search/readme.txt

 * Features:
 	* New live search feature that shows search results as you type.
 	* [Pro] New setting to enable and set the fuzzy search level.
-Once enabled, the plugin will attempt to find results if the search term is misspelled.
+Once enabled, the plugin will attempt to find results if the search term is misspelt.
 This only works effectively for English words.
 	* [Pro] Multisite search feature allowing network admins to select specific sites for cross-network searches.
 Sites not selected will function independently.
 	* [Pro] New setting to only show search results above a certain relevance threshold.
+	* [Pro] New setting to search the post slug.
-	* [Pro] New setting *Enable REST API* which allows the REST API to utilize the Better Search search engine when enabled.
-[Read this knowledge base article for more information ahout how Better Search enhances the Search endpoint](https://webberzone.com/support/knowledgebase/better-search-rest-api/).
+	* [Pro] New setting *Enable REST API* allows the REST API to utilize the Better Search when enabled.
+[Read this knowledge base article for more information about how Better Search enhances the Search endpoint](https://webberzone.com/support/knowledgebase/better-search-rest-api/).

 * Enhancements/Modifications:
 	* Renamed `Better_Search` to `Better_Search_Core_Query`.
-Each of the methods now remove the filter from itself.
+Each of the methods now removes the filter from itself.
 It will also automatically parse wp_query parameters.
 	* Updated `Better_Search_Core_Query` filters to use the class instead of `WP_Query`.
-	* Display an admin notice if any of the fulltext indexes are missing and **Enable mySQL FULLTEXT searching** is enabled.
+	* Display admin notice if any FULLTEXT index is missing and **Enable mySQL FULLTEXT searching** is enabled.
 This is only shown to admins and cannot be dismissed until the indexes are created.
-	* Better Search results page now work with Block Templates.
+	* Better Search results page now works with Block Templates.
 You can enable Seamless mode to use your theme's search template.
 	* [Pro] Added a new button to create the indexes and display the index status on the settings page under the **Search tab for Enable mySQL FULLTEXT searching**.

 * Bug fixes: